Wardrop/Scorched/docs/02_fundamentals/07_request_and_session_data.md

 end
 ```

+One of the few opinions Scorched does maintain (albeit without imposition), is that GET and POST data should be accessed by their respective methods.
+GET and POST data are semantically different, so if you're not concerned about where the data came from, it may be a good sign you're doing something wrong.

 Uploaded files are also accessible as ordinary fields, except the associated value is a hash of properties, instead of a string.
 An example of an application that accepts file uploads is included in the "examples" directory of the Scorched git repository.

 Cookies